 When we were finally seated, elbow to elbow with our fellow patrons, we ordered the best two meals off the menu.
 We drank label-less wine and filled our bellies with an incredible meal, and our mouths hurt from smiling so hard.
 Small little moments like these: no wifi, no distractions.
 These are our favorite moments together.

 What has been the biggest challenge you have had to overcome together?

 C & J: The most significant challenge is trying to remember that our love is not political.
 Bermuda has been in the news lately for its stance on same-sex marriage.
 Last year the government legalized same-sex marriage.
 But, only a few short months later reversed its decision making it illegal again.
 The repeal was challenged in the supreme court, and once again, the decision to legalize same-sex marriage was upheld.
 The government has once again taken steps to fight the supreme court’s decision.

 With this political climate surrounding same-sex relationships, it is hard to keep our relationship and our love non-political.
 Even a simple act, such as holding hands while walking down the street, can feel like we are making a statement.

 Remembering that our relationship is just like anyone else’s is important to us.
-We argue like other couples.
-We fight just the same.
+We argue like other couples and we fight just the same.
 We can let each other down and disappoint one another just like any other couple will.
-We just need to remember that at the end of the day, we have each other no matter what.
+But, we just need to remember that at the end of the day, we have each other no matter what.

 C: My favorite thing about Jenaya is this little smile she makes when is she tired.
 Her eyes get heavy, and she starts to get really giddy and laughs at everything I say even when I am not that funny.
 Her smile takes up her entire face and is so genuine and full of love.